indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-2.md

-# Step 2 - Create a simple Hello World
+# Step 3 - Create a Pull Request

-- [ ] Follow a tutorial of your choice to create a minimal "Hello World" project
+- [ ] Open a Pull Request with your modifications

+If you don't remember how to open a Pull Request, check out the references in the previous issues.